-The purpose of the noise element is to provide guidelines that will allow planners to avoid or minimize conflicts that may occur as a result of incompatible noise conditions and achieve land use compatibility relating to noise conditions.
-Noise and land use elements are, therefore, closely related.
-By identifying noise-sensitive land uses, such as residential uses, and establishing compatibility guidelines for land use and noise, planners can use the noise element to influence the general distribution, location, and intensity of future land uses at the former Fort Ord.
+The purpose of the noise element is to provide guidelines that will allow planners vironments that enhance and are to avoid or minimize conflicts that may occur as a result of incompatible noise compatible with existing and conditions and achieve land use compatibility relating to noise conditions.
+Noise planned uses; and to protect the and land use elements are, therefore, closely related.
+By identifying noise-sensitive economic base of the former Fort land uses, such as residential uses, and establishing compatibility guidelines for land use and noise, planners can use the noise element to influence the general distribution, location, and intensity of future land uses at the former Fort Ord.

 The noise element is also closely related to the circulation element.
 Noise from roadway traffic is the primary source of noise in the Fort Ord area.
 Circulation routes can be located to minimize noise impacts on noise-sensitive uses.
-Noise-sensitive uses can also be located to avoid impacts from aircraft accessing local airports.
+Noisesensitive uses can also be located to avoid impacts from aircraft accessing local airports.